 Final Thought on Back Pain and Foam Rolling

 We use our backs every day and all day.
-Whether you are experiencing tension or have had a recent injury, or just want to maintain flexibility and muscle suppleness, back roller can be your best friend.
+Whether you are experiencing tension or have had a recent injury, or just want to maintain flexibility and muscle suppleness, a back roller can be your best friend.

 There is a reason why back rollers are common place for elite athletes and those in physical therapy.
 The complex system of the back must endure and perform.
 By adding foam rolling to your back strengthening program will keep muscles, joints, and ligaments ready for tomorrow.
 A roller for back pain is a nice part of the solution to pain-free living.

 Have your Say about these Foam Rolling Stretches for Back Pain

 Do you have one or two go-to exercises for foam roller exercises if you have back pain?
 Or, you have a recommendation for foam roller for the back?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other people with back pain find this useful resource.